Searching for an affordable but unforgettable short vacation? Look no further than beautiful Iceland!

 Faxi waterfall: Faxi is a rugged, wide waterfall not far outside of Reykjavik.

-Þingvellir National Park: A historical and geological wonder where the American and Eurasian tectonic plates are pulling apart at a rate of a few centimetres per year.
+Þingvellir National Park: A historical and geological wonder where the American and Eurasian tectonic plates are pulling apart at a rate of a few centimeters per year.

 Geysir Geothermal Area: Here you will witness the Strokkur geyser shoot a column of water up to 30 metres into the air.